-Reef Catchments NRM is part of a network of 56 natural resource management bodies in Australia.
-The various regions are determined by river catchment boundary lines.
+Reef Catchments NRM is part of a network of 56 natural resource management bodies around Australia.
+The regions are determined by river catchment boundary lines.

 While our regions and communities are unique, our work is similar.
 Each member of our NRM network works with their communities to make a difference to the environment through the sustainable use of natural resources.